aXenDeveloper/mobile-apps/README.md

 # Installing the mobile app for development

 These are the instructions for installing the dev environment needed to run the mobile app for development.
-In addition, you'll need to
+In addition, you'll need to set up your IPS4 install for use with the app.
+There's a readme in the `IPS4-Tools/graphql-browser` repo that covers that and installing a web app to play with the API.

 ### Step 1